 Suggested action = If you’re not happy with any of the above, get in touch with your Account Manager and let them know!
 Give them a chance to fix any areas of dissatisfaction.
 If nothing changes, then you might need to consider replacing your supplier.

 If you find that you’re using more and more different pieces of software to do various tasks in your business, then you should probably consider unifying these.
 The more unified a system is, the more efficient your workflow will be.

 You’ll also have better communication throughout your teams and have more opportunities for automation.
 This situation tends to happen when your business has changed, and you therefore have different/additional needs to those when you first purchased your MIS.

 Risk level = Low

-Suggested action = Before you look elsewhere, check with your current MIS supplier first - there may be additional modules available that have the functionality you’re after.
+Suggested action = Before you look elsewhere, check with your current MIS partner first - there may be additional modules available that have the functionality you’re after.
 If not, you may have to replace your MIS with something more comprehensive or consider integration.